 Now, not all toys are created equal.
 Toys that promote creativity, movement, and pretend play skills are preferred.
 Electronic toys may be convenient, but they do all the talking for your kids.
 Quiet toys, or toys that do not require batteries, allow your child to be creative and come up with their own sounds!
 Below I’ve listed some of my favorite toys to develop speech and language skills.
 I’ve used these toys both with my own little girls at home as well as in the therapy room!

 I love using Mr. & Mrs. Potato Head to target a variety of goals in speech.
 It is such a versatile toy and definitely a crowd pleaser, especially with my preschoolers!
-I use the potatoes to target pronouns, negation, body parts, articulation, prepositions, following directions, and verbs.
+I use the potatoes to target pronouns, negation, body parts, articulation, prepositions, following directions (link to following directions seasonal bundle), and verbs.
 I’ve had some kiddos on my caseload who just could not get their pronouns down, but as soon as we played with Mr. & Mrs. Potato Head for a few weeks, their percentages greatly increased!
 We work on “She wants the yellow hat” and “He wants the mustache” or “Give the red nose to him.”
 It literally is my most requested toy in speech.
 I recently wrote a blog that goes into more depth about how I target each of the different areas using potato heads.
 You can click here to check it out!

 There is SO much you can do with play food!
 I especially love the wooden play food sets.
 Work on pretend play, verbs, vocabulary, and articulation.
 I have a wooden baking set that the kids absolutely love!
 It includes cookies, cookie sheet, frosting toppers, an oven mitt, and wooden tools such as a knife, spatula, and rolling pin.
 You can get lots of /k/ practice in with this particular set!
 Also, the cookies and frosting have Velcro pieces on it so I like to work on prepositions (“Oh, you put the chocolate frosting on the cookie!”) and also in/out of the oven.